unahouExosite/docs/exositeready/gwe/gateway-engine/gateway_engine_gwe.md

 # Key Features

-Gateway Engine was created by Exosite out of the necessity for the following (but not limited to):
+Gateway Engine was created by Exosite out of the necessity for (but not limited to) the following :

 *  Application Hosting
 *  OTA Application Management